 - Golden Buckeye: Ohio’s Golden Buckeye Program is available to all Ohio residents age 60 or older who register, and it provides a variety of discounts and benefits to connect program members to Ohio businesses and other community organizations.

-- Elder Law Attorney: A final important resource for Ohio seniors is a certified elder law attorney who can help protect the rights of our seniors and ensure they have proper plans in place for long term care.
+- Elder Law Attorney: A final important resource for Ohio seniors is a certified elder law attorneys who can help protect the rights of our seniors and ensure they have proper plans in place for long term care.

 - ElderCareMatters.com.
 America’s National Directory of Elder Care / Senior Care Resources for Families.
 Here families will find the resources that they need to plan for and deal with their Issues of Aging.